-Sens.
 Loeffler and Perdue try to steer around Republican infighting as Georgia runoff races draw to a close

-Both aligned themselves with Trump's call for $2,000 stimulus checks to be sent to Americans, even as the idea was blocked by Senate Majority Leader Mitch McConnell (R-Ky.), who likened it to "socialism."
+Both Loeffler and Perdue aligned themselves with Trump's call for $2,000 stimulus checks to be sent to Americans, even as the idea was blocked by Senate Majority Leader Mitch McConnell (R-Ky.), who likened it to "socialism."

 And on Sunday, Perdue and Loeffler sidestepped questions about their role in an effort being orchestrated by some of their Senate GOP colleagues — in defiance of McConnell's wishes but in sync with Trump's quest to overturn his election defeat — to oppose certifying President-elect Joe Biden's electoral college victory when Congress convenes Wednesday for what is typically a ceremonial act.

-"I'm looking very, very closely at it, and I've been one of the first to say, everything is on the table," Loeffler said during a "Fox News Sunday" interview, repeatedly dodging questions from host Bret Baier about how she would vote.
+"I'm looking very, very closely at it, and I've been one of the first to say everything is on the table," Loeffler said during a "Fox News Sunday" interview, repeatedly dodging questions from host Bret Baier about how she would vote.

 "The technical problem is that I won't be certified until this election is certified some week to 10 days after the election, when we win on Tuesday," Perdue said.
 "But I'm encouraging my colleagues to object."